NUND 450. Applied Statistics. 3 Units.

 This course will focus on transformational leadership and entrepreneurial concepts as applied to executive nursing practice.
 This course will include theoretical understandings of innovation, visioning and inspirational skills to lead change and improve clinical nurse and patient/client outcomes at the organizational system level, within the context of complex health care systems.

 NUND 615.
 Teaching Practicum.
 1 - 6 Units.

 In this preceptored teaching practicum, the student may engage in classroom, laboratory, and clinical teaching assignments in nursing.
 The student will be expected to use current educational theory and nursing knowledge in completing the practicum experience (minimum 60 hours).

-Under guidance of the student's chair, the student will develop a proposal addressing a practice-based research problem for acceptance by the proposal committee and IRB.
+Under the guidance of the student's chair and committee, the student will develop a proposal for a project to address a practice-based problem.

 NUND 620.
 Scholarly Project.
 1 - 3 Units.